parsehex/BuddyGenAI/README.md

 # License

-BuddyGen AI - An app to generate AI-powered companions to talk to.
-Copyright (C) 2024 Thomas Mays
+BuddyGenAI Copyright (C) 2024 Thomas Mays

 This program is licensed under the GNU Affero General Public License version 3.
 See the LICENSE file for more details.